What is PERSONAL bankruptcy?

 RRSP investments except for amounts invested in the year prior to bankruptcy.

-What does it cost to file bankruptcy in British Columbia?
+What does it cost to file personal bankruptcy in British Columbia?

 British Columbia bankruptcy trustees normally charge a basic amount to be paid toward the cost of administering a bankruptcy.
 For example, a common fee is $260 to start and and eight monthly payments of $200 during the bankruptcy process.
 This amount can vary depending on the circumstances of each individual.
 The payment can also be applied toward any surplus income which may be required to be paid to the trustee.